 In the resulting 1948 War, Israel took more land, expanding their original territory from 56% to 80% of British Palestine, and much of the remaining Palestinian territory was scattered rather than contiguous.
 Arab areas lacked utilities and sewage and Arabs had to go through Israeli checkpoints to move between their zones.
 In response, Arabs kicked Jews out of other countries across the Middle East and North Africa and most migrated to Israel, doubling its population.
 Arab Jews in Israel were among the most militant in opposing Arab Palestinian Muslims.
 Taking advantage of the Law of Return (1950- ), other immigrants from the Jewish Diaspora moved to Israel from India, East Africa, America, the Caucuses, and Russia.

 Jewish Fundamentalists had religious motivations to take land, as well.
 According to Genesis 12:3, God promises the father of the Jewish people that, “I will bless those who bless you, and him who dishonors you I will curse.”
 Jews had historical claims on the territory dating back to antiquity and Palestinians weren’t farming the land anyway.
 Zionists stressed the sparseness of the Palestinian population – similar to arguments used against indigenous Americans (North and South), South Africans, and Australians.
 Jews were “people without a land, returning to a land without a people” in this line of thought.
 The former at least was true, if not the latter.
-The Zionists’ strongest argument was that Germans massacred a huge portion of European Jewry in the Holocaust, while England, Australia, and America mostly closed their borders to refugees.
+The Zionists’ strongest argument was that Germans massacred a huge portion of European Jewry in the Holocaust, while Britain, Australia, and America mostly closed their borders to refugees.
 They even mostly closed their borders to survivors after the war.
 The Holocaust, combined with the inaction of other countries, made Jewish survival dependent on creating their own country.
 As for historical claims, many people have lived in many places over the centuries.
 But, in Israel’s case, those claims have special resonance among allies like the U.S. because its dominant faith of Christianity also traces to the Old Testament.
 Moreover, Israel is a democratic country in a mostly autocratic region.

-Arab Muslims resented Israel’s creation and the rampant anti-Semitism that had infected Islam for centuries exacerbated their more justifiable complaints about displacement.
+Arab Muslims resented Israel’s creation and the anti-Semitism that had infected Islam for centuries exacerbated their more justifiable complaints about displacement.
 There was another war in 1956 and tensions were simmering to a boil by the mid-1960s.
 The U.S. increased its support for Israel in the 1960s as Lyndon Johnson coveted Israeli intelligence on Soviet aid to surrounding Arab countries.
 Arab League countries, including Egypt, Jordan, and Syria, prepared to attack Israel in 1967 and Israel preemptively struck first with American weapons, pushing back borders and making their country even bigger during the Six-Day War.
 They seized what came to be known as the Occupied Territories: the Sinai Peninsula, Gaza Strip, West Bank of the Dead Sea and Jordan River, and East Jerusalem, the city claimed by all three of the Abrahamic religions.
 According to retired Brigadier General Itzhak Yaakov, Israel was prepared to detonate a nuclear weapon atop Mt.
 Sinai as a demonstration to its invaders had they threatened to overrun them.

 Mt.
 Sinai, on the Sinai peninsula, is where Moses of the Old Testament purportedly received the Ten Commandments.
 Jerusalem was the heart of Judea after the Jewish Exodus from Egypt and the epicenter of Jesus’ ministry and site of his crucifixion.
 In the 8th century CE, Muslims built their Dome of the Rock atop the sacred Jewish Temple Mount, the purported site where God created Adam and Eve and Isaac bound his son, and of the old Jewish temples.
 Jerusalem is also the site of Muhammed’s western-most journey and purported ascent into heaven.